Tool Packs and Installed Assets

 core,docs,ideas,workflows,utility,project-management,research,brainstorm - Interactive installs show each pack's current install location in the picker so already-installed packs are visible before you submit

-- Tracks installed vs bundled skill versions and reports outdated skills
+--scope project,--scope user, and the default pack set) are strictly additive and never remove a pack from a scope.
+Removal is interactive-only - Tracks installed vs bundled skill versions and reports outdated skills

 - Records installed pack state in shared repo config as